/

 Core systems are rarely isolated.
 They are connected to data warehouses, BI platforms, supply chain systems, e-commerce, HR solutions, and external partners.

-Many of these integrations have grown historically and were not designed from an explicit integration architecture model.
+Many of these integrations have grown historically and were not designed with an explicit integration architecture model.
 Point-to-point connections, custom interfaces, and batch processing make the landscape vulnerable.

-Every adjustment in the core system has ripple effects.
-Therefore, change becomes not only a functional choice but also a technical risk assessment.
+Every modification in the core system has ripple effects.
+Therefore, change becomes not just a functional choice, but a technical risk assessment.
 Innovation thus becomes an architectural problem.

 Project-driven change maintains rigidity

-Many platform organizations are still project-driven.
+Many platform organizations still work project-driven.
 Large releases, extensive change processes, and periodic upgrade programs dominate the planning.

 This model encourages procrastination.
-Small improvements are saved up for a large project.
-Meanwhile, technical debt continues to grow.
+Small improvements are saved for a large project.
+In the meantime, technical debt continues to grow.

-As long as platforms are not treated as continuously evolving products, they remain rigid systems that are adjusted in cycles rather than being optimised permanently.
+As long as platforms are not treated as continuously evolving products, they will remain rigid systems that are adjusted in cycles instead of being permanently optimized.

 Data fragmentation undermines value creation

 Enterprise platforms contain critical business data.
-When multiple systems manage partially overlapping datasets without a clear ownership structure, inconsistencies arise.
+When multiple systems manage partially overlapping datasets without a clear ownership structure, inconsistency arises.

 Master data spread across ERP, CRM, and specialized applications leads to: